Part 1: Setting up a Proxmox Cluster

 Update Processor Microcode

-Using another helper script, I updated the Intel processor microcode on each server.
-Microcode updates fix hardware bugs, improve performance, and enhance security.
+I updated the Intel processor microcode on each server.
+Microcode updates fix's hardware bugs, improves performance, and security.

 ➡️Proxmox VE Processor Microcode